Reyaad510/My_Adventure_Game_Python/README.md

 # My_Adventure_Game_Python

-Making an adventure game using python.
+Making an adventure game using python that a user plays from their terminal.

 Checklist
 [] - Make a hero and villain